 The Women’s Art Festival was started in about 1992 by Sue Zieke.
 It was held at Spirit of the Lakes church and hosted a handful of artists.
 A few years later, Catherine Azora-Minda, host of KFAI’s Womenfolk show, became the organizer and added music to the event.
 When she moved out of town, Naomi Siegal, the current organizer took the reins and began to grow the festival into what it is today.

-Now held at the Midtown YWCA in Minneapolis, the event has grown to include over 100 women artists working in a large variety of media.
+The event has grown to include over 130 women artists working in a large variety of media.
 There is live music by women performers throughout the day and a women-owned coffee shop providing food, beverages and treats.
 Artists and guests alike comment on the quality of the artistic work, the fun and comfortable atmosphere, the caliber of the music and the wonderful addition of good food, good coffee and the chance to see good friends.

 Plan to come early, stay late, shop, listen, dance, eat, visit and enjoy!